Change Point Detection on A Separable Model for Dynamic Networks: Introduction

 \begin{itemize}

-\item To simultaneously detect multiple change points from a sequence of networks, we learn a time-heterogeneous STERGM, while penalizing the sum of Euclidean norms of the sequential parameter differences.
-We formulate the augmented Lagrangian as a Group Fused Lasso problem, and we derive an Alternating Direction Method of Multipliers (ADMM) to solve the optimization problem.
+\item To detect multiple change points from a sequence of networks, we fit a time-heterogeneous STERGM while penalizing the sum of Euclidean norms of the sequential parameter differences.
+Essentially, we impose a Group Fused Lasso (GFL) regularization on the model parameters, smoothing out minor variation and highlighting significant structural changes.
+An Alternating Direction Method of Multipliers (ADMM) procedure is derived to solve the resulting optimization problem.

-\item We exploit the practicality of STERGM, which manages dyad formation and dissolution separately, to capture the structural changes in network evolution.
-The flexibility of STERGM, which considers both dyadic and temporal dependence, and the extensive selection of network statistics also boost the power of the proposed method.
-Moreover, we provide a Bayesian information criterion for model selection, and we develop an R package \texttt{CPDstergm} to implement the proposed method.
+\item We exploit the practicality of STERGM, which manages dyad formation and dissolution separately, to capture the structural changes in network evolution realistically.
+The flexibility of STERGM and the extensive selection of network statistics also boost the power of the proposed method.
+Moreover, we demonstrate the capability of including nodal attributes to detect change points, and an R package \texttt{CPDstergm} is developed to implement the proposed method.

 \item We simulate dynamic networks to imitate realistic social interactions, and our method can achieve greater accuracy on the networks that are both dyadic and temporal dependent.
-Furthermore, we punctually detect the winter and spring vacations with the MIT cellphone data \citep{eagle2006reality}.
-We also detect three major change points from the stock market data analyzed in \cite{JSSv062i07}, and the detected change points align with three significant events during the 2008 worldwide economic crisis.
+Furthermore, we punctually detect the winter and spring vacations with the MIT cellphone data \citep{eagle2006reality}, and we detect three significant financial events during the 2008 worldwide economic crisis from the stock market data analyzed by \cite{JSSv062i07}.

 \end{itemize}